BOWLING AT THE VILLAGE MARKET, NAIROBI

 This would go on for like two frames and the winner indeed would get the token.
 Nice gesture.

-have to say that bowling at The Village Market is quite addictive.
+I’ve got to say that bowling at The Village Market is quite addictive.
 Kids and adults alike, it’s so much fun for groups.
 I have already been there two times in the last month and every time it gets better and better.
 I’ll definitely go again; after a pre-booking or maybe when everyone is at work or at school.
 This will be after checking out the Trampoline Park which I hear is also quite good.

 4.5/5 stars; that’s my overall rating.
 If you’ve been here before, how would you rate The Village Bowl?
 Scroll up to the Your Ratings section and select a star.